top of page

 HUMANITY AND REDEMPTION

-CPH believes that humanity is inherently fallen due to sin, but the good news is that Christ came to pay the penalty for sin on the cross.
-This penalty, now paid in full, means God offers forgiveness and new life as a free gift.
-As stated in Romans 3:23-24, "for all have sinned and fall short of the glory of God, and all are justified freely by his grace through the redemption that came by Christ Jesus."
-This foundational belief underscores the grace and mercy extended to all through Jesus Christ's sacrificial death and resurrection.
+CPH holds that humanity is inherently fallen due to sin, yet the good news is that Christ came to pay the full penalty for sin through his sacrificial death on the cross.
+Because this debt has been paid, God now offers forgiveness and new life as a free gift to all who accept it.
+As stated in Romans 3:23-24, "For all have sinned and fall short of the glory of God, and all are justified freely by his grace through the redemption that came by Christ Jesus."
+This foundational truth highlights the boundless grace and mercy extended to humanity through Jesus' atoning sacrifice and victorious resurrection, offering hope and reconciliation to all who seek him.

 SALVATION IS A JOURNEY, NOT A STATE